JiwaFinancials/RosedaleCustomerPortal/README.md

 ![image](https://github.com/user-attachments/assets/3eeeea25-0825-4833-b8fd-2a088ea570d6)

 #### Jiwa REST API Firewall
-Unless you have good reason, your Jiwa 8 REST API should only accept requests from the IP address of the provision customer portal machine.
+Unless you have good reason, your Jiwa 8 REST API should only accept requests from the IP address of the provisioned customer portal machine.
 Assuming that the Jiwa 8 REST API is also running on an Azure VM, add an inbound security rule to allow access to the Jiwa 8 REST API on the port it is configured to use, to the IP Address of the custome portal machine.

 Copy the IP address of the customer portal VM